A. J. Turner: Ancestry and early years

 Mankind thy sage advise - God pity on us send.

 Frederick County

 Before moving to Staunton, Turner lived in Middletown and Newtown (now Stephen's' City), near Winchester in Frederick County, Virginia.
-He married Catherine ("Kate") Montrose Aby on July 1, 1845, in Frederick County.
+He married Catherine ("Kate") Montrose Aby on July 1, 1845, in Middletown.
 The ceremony was performed by John Allemong.
 Kate Aby's father was a shoemaker and veteran of the War of 1812.
 Her mother, who lived at Thorndale Farm, was the daughter of a drummer in the American Revolution.

 In 1846, a son was born in Newtown, Charles W. Turner.
 Turner also spent time at Greenville, where he played with the famous banjoist Joel Sweeney in 1847, and organized a band in Middlebrook.
 In 1847 a second son was born in Middletown, T. M. Turner.
+In 1849 a third, M. S. Turner.

-Turner's house in Newtown was destroyed in a fire on December 2, 1856.
+Turner's house in Newtown was destroyed in a fire on December 1, 1856.

 Staunton

+Turner moved to 26 Fayette Street in Staunton by 1858.
+He eventually moved to 15 Fayette Street in Staunton.
+He grew tomatoes in his garden.